MicrosoftDocs/Viva/Viva/learning/configure-successfactors-content-source.md

 4. Select **Save** to activate SuccessFactors content in Microsoft Viva Learning.
 There may be a delay before the content is available in Viva Learning.

 5. Close out of the Viva Learning flyout and re-open it.
 If there are any issues, an error message will appear on the screen.
-To troubleshoot, close and re-open the flyout and select the learning source you are trying to enable to check the specific error fields.
+To troubleshoot, close and re-open the flyout.
+Select the learning source you are trying to enable.
+Check the specific error fields.

 >[!Note]
 > SuccessFactors courses will start appearing in Viva Learning within 7 days of successful setup.